deepmodeling/dpgen/doc/run/example-of-param.md

   "default_training_param": {
   },
 ```
-The training related keys specify the details of training tasks. "numb_models" specifies the number of models to be trained. "default_training_param" specifies the training parameters for `deepmd-kit`.
+The training related keys specify the details of training tasks. {dargs:argument}`numb_models <run_jdata/numb_models>` specifies the number of models to be trained. "default_training_param" specifies the training parameters for `deepmd-kit`.

 Here, 4 DP models will be trained in `00.train`.
 A detailed explanation of training parameters can be found in DeePMD-kit’s documentation (https://docs.deepmodeling.com/projects/deepmd/en/master/).